gyorilab/emmaa/doc/architecture.rst

 - Prostate Adenocarcinoma (prad)
 - Skin Cutaneous Melanoma (skcm)

+For instance, the initial configuration files for Pancreatic Adenocarcinoma can be found `here <https://github.com/indralab/emmaa/blob/master/models/paad/>`_.

 Model availability
 ------------------
 The models can currently be browsed through the Network Data Exchange (NDEx) portal.
 The EMMAA group on NDEx, listing each model is available here: http://ndexbio.org/#/group/be7cd689-f6a1-11e8-aaa6-0ac135e8bacf

 Defining model scope
 --------------------